pgroenbaek/dbtracks-stf-profiles/README.md

 This is an attempt to mimic DBTracks as best as possible using the Open Rails STF track profile format.

-These track profiles enable use of the superelevation feature in Open Rails together with Norbert Rieger's DBTracks.
+These track profiles enable use of the super-elevation feature in Open Rails together with Norbert Rieger's DBTracks.

-If you want to generate track pieces to place within a route you are better off using the DPP profiles provided by Norbert with Dynatrax.
+If you want to generate track pieces to place within a route these are not for you.

+In that case you are much better off using the DPP profiles provided by Norbert with Dynatrax.

 ## Installation

-TODO how and where to add them

 This repository only contains the STF track profiles.
 The textures needed can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

-You most likely have the textures in your route already if you ever need these profiles for superelevation.
+You more than likely have the textures in your route already if you ever need these profiles for super-elevation.

+### Open Rails 1.5.1:
+Pick whichever of the .stf files from [./TrackProfiles](./TrackProfiles) you want into a routes `<route folder>/TrackProfiles` folder.

+Rename the profile to `TrProfile.stf`.

+Open Rails will now generate super-elevated track in curves based on this profile, if you have super-elevation enabled in the settings.

 ## Usage
 A guide on how to use these track profiles is available in the [Open Rails documentation](https://open-rails.readthedocs.io/en/latest/options.html#superelevation).

 More information about the technical aspects of STF track profiles in Open Rails is available in [this document](https://static.openrails.org/files/OpenRails-Testing-How%20to%20Provide%20Track%20Profiles%20for%20Open%20Rails%20Dynamic%20Track.pdf).